znorden17/csci-476-594-spring2021-private/lab06/README.md

 I wonder if that has something to do with the detail provided in the images?
 I'm not sure why it would be more checkered.

-If you want to view my original picture - it's linked [INSERT LINK]
+If you want to view my original picture - it's linked [here](https://github.com/znorden17/csci-476-594-spring2021-private/blob/main/lab06/ciphertexts/bmp/penguinbmp/original_penguin.bmp)

 # Task 3